Key findings and learnings of Azure AD B2C custom policy configuration with federated authentication

 Summary

 Azure AD B2C is a very powerful and scalable identity management solution for B2C cases.
-Identity Experience Framework (custom policy) configuration might first feel pretty complex "legacy" way to configure things in XML files but eventually it's a very extendable and powerful way to handle even complex authentication scenarios.
-I first tested out of the box user journey but quite soon I realized that it's too simple and limited so only real option is custom policies.
-Azure AD B2C has some limitations like federated sign out issue which I covered earlier in this blog post but overall I'm going to use Azure AD B2C for other projects as well.
+Identity Experience Framework (custom policy) configuration might first feel pretty complex "legacy" way to configure things in XML files but eventually, it's a very extendable and powerful way to handle even complex authentication scenarios.
+I first tested the out-of-the-box user journey but quite soon I realized that it's too simple and limited so only real option is custom policies.
+Azure AD B2C has some limitations like the federated sign-out issue which I covered earlier in this blog post but overall I'm going to use Azure AD B2C for other projects as well.

 Comments